COVID-19 : FAQ related to Meal Plans and Dining Hall

 As we navigate through these challenging times, we want to assure you that our students and staff’s health and safety remain our top priority.

-We continue to follow the public health guidelines to ensure that the best safety measures are taken.
-Food Services are currently developing new processes and procedures for the fall to ensure the best possible experience while respecting new safety measures and physical distancing guidelines.
+We continue to follow the evolving public health guidelines to ensure that the best safety measures are taken.
+Food Services have established new processes and procedures for the fall to ensure the best possible experience while respecting new safety measures and physical distancing guidelines.

 We will continue to work with students to ensure that all allergy and dietary needs are met.

 Please visit this webpage regularly for the latest information and updates on the measures uOttawa is taking in the Dining Hall and related to the Meal Plans to keep serving you well.

 How will the Dining Hall work?
 What changes are being implemented?